The Churn Tax: The Full Cost Your Churn Rate Hides

 At $300M ARR, reducing churn by 3 percentage points (9% to 6%) and lifting expansion from 8% to 12% generates $24.7M per year in recovered revenue by Year 3.
 Against an incremental CS investment of $8.9M, the return exceeds 3x.

 The investment breaks even in Year 1 and compounds from Year 2 forward.
-It lifts NRR from 99% to 106%, which directly impacts the revenue multiple a buyer will pay at exit.
+It lifts NRR from 99% to 106%, which raises the revenue multiple a buyer will pay at exit.

 On a $300M company, the difference between a 99% NRR (8x multiple) and a 106% NRR (10x multiple) is $1.29B in enterprise value.